zexian/BBCAR_codes/README.md

 # WES_Zeng
-Codes for publication of "Somatic Genetic Aberrations in Benign Breast Disease and the Risk of Subsequent Breast Cancer"
+Codes to handle the sequencing data for publication of "Somatic Genetic Aberrations in Benign Breast Disease and the Risk of Subsequent Breast Cancer"